 She was recently awarded a 2014 DownBeat Award for Graduate College Outstanding Performance: Vocal Soloist, and was a participant in the 2014 Betty Carter Jazz Ahead Program at the Kennedy Center in DC.
 Upon graduating with her Master of Music Degree from Howard University in 2014, she went on to become 1st runner up in the 2014 Sarah Vaughan International Vocal Jazz Competition at NJPAC in Newark, NJ.
 She was also the 1st place winner of the 2015 Mid-Atlantic Jazz Festival Vocal Competition.

 Shacara is currently an adjunct professor of music at Howard University, teaching jazz voice.
-Her future plans include expanding her career in music by becoming an international recording artist, and performing all over the world.
+She has recently released her debut album, 16 Moments, and her first music video in November 2018.
+Her future plans include expanding her career by releasing more original music and continuing to perform as an international recording artist all over the world.